cgprats/Dotfiles/README.md

 # **File locations**
 * .zshrc -> ~/.zshrc
     * To apply zsh changes run: `source ~/.zshrc`
+    * If you have an error relating to missing plugins, try removing the $VENDOR plugin.
+    * If on macOS or on some WSL distros, remove the autostart tmux block.
 * .tmux.conf -> ~/.tmux.conf
     * To apply tmux changes run: `tmux source ~/.tmux.conf`
 * .p10k.zsh -> ~/.p10k.zsh